T. G. Mohandas

-T. G. Mohandas (born 1955) is an Indian lawyer.

-social critic, writer, journalist and television presenter from Kerala.
+T. G. Mohandas (born 1955) is an Indian engineer, lawyer, social critic, writer, journalist and television presenter from Kerala.
 Mohandas was the state convener of Bharatiya Janata Party's Intellectual Cell and the General Secretary in 1997 of Bharateeya Vichara Kendram and its vice-president in 2006 and served also as General Manager of Ayodhya Printers, a company owned by the Rashtriya Swayamsevak Sangh (RSS).

+Early Life

+T.G Mohandas was born to a konkani Gaud Saraswat Brahmin, who migrated to kerala, and he openly declared that he is proud of beign a Brahmin.

 Ideology

 He came into contact with the RSS from childhood and still continues to be a strong proponent of Hindutva ideology in Kerala.
 Mohandas serves as the state convener of Bharatiya Janata Party's Intellectual Cell.
 Mohandas was the General Manager of the newspaper Janmabhumi for a brief period.